nzakas/understandinges6/manuscript/03-Functions.md

 ```

 This example sets `second` equal to the value returned by `getValue(first)`, so while `add(1, 1)` still returns 2, `add(1)` returns 7 (1 + 6).

-W> Be careful when using function calls as default parameter values.
-If you forget the parentheses, such as `second = getValue` in the last example, you are passing a reference to the function rather than the result of the function call.

 The ability to reference parameters from default parameter assignments works only for previous arguments, so earlier arguments do not have access to later arguments.
 For example: